Explore your mortgage options

 Yes, you can pay off a 10/1 ARM early.
 Some borrowers take advantage of the fixed-rate period and put extra cash toward the principal amount.

 Before you pay off your mortgage early, check if your mortgage agreement includes a prepayment penalty clause.
 If the penalties are steep enough, it may not be a worthwhile exercise to pay off your mortgage early.

 How long do you plan on owning the property?

-If you plan to own your property for less than 10 years, a 10/1 ARM might be a great savings choice for you.
-If you can sell before the variable period starts, your payments will have put less money toward interest and more money toward principal.
+If you plan to hang on to the property for less than 10 years, a 10/1 ARM may be a great choice.
+If you can sell before the variable period begins, you can avoid a potentially higher interest rate and give yourself time to build equity in the home.

 You can refinance your 10/1 ARM after the fixed-rate period.

 If you earn a lower interest rate after refinancing to a fixed-rate mortgage or to another ARM, you could lower your monthly mortgage payments and reduce interest payments over the life of the loan.
 But don’t forget to factor in the closing costs to refinance.
 They could reduce your potential savings.